LarsTjernstrom/Website/README.md

 Catching rules support single wildcard URLs.
 If **Catch URI** contains a wildcard (`{?}`), it will match a request that contains any value at that place in the URL.

 A catching rule can be **Final**, meaning that not any other catching rule will be applied additionally.
-If a **final** catching rule have an empty **Catch URI** value, it will be forced on any JSON response from any Starcounter app.
+If a catching rule have an empty **Catch URI** value, it will be forced (only first one) on any JSON response from any Starcounter app.
+In case if not any catching rule was matched for a response, it will be loaded "as-is".

 #### Pinning rules